-Unfortunately for many ground faults the accidental connection to ground has a high enough electrical resistance that excessive currents do not flow.
+Unfortunately, for many ground faults the accidental connection to ground has a high enough electrical resistance that excessive currents do not flow.
 The lower ground current does not trip breakers nor would fuses blow leaving grounded connections energized and dangerous to personnel.
-For many large installations a resistor is added to the grounding circuit preventing any ground faults from causing an over-current.
+For many large installations, a resistor is added to the grounding circuit preventing any ground faults from causing an over-current.

 Read the article: 7 Steps to Reduce EMI in VFD Applications

 Known as high resistance grounding a ground resistor is installed between the neutral point of a wye connected supply transformer and earth ground Figure 1.
 The resistor is added to mitigate the hazards that ground faults present.
-Ground faults can cause dangerous arc flashes and can lead to long system down times.
-High resistance grounding reduce the risk of arc flash events, reduces line-voltage dip during ground fault events, and lowers electrical and mechanical stresses of components during ground fault events (Michael D. Seal, P.E., GE Senior Specification Engineer, 2008).
+Ground faults can cause dangerous arc flashes and can lead to long system downtimes.
+High resistance grounding reduces the risk of arc flash events, reduces line-voltage dip during ground fault events, and lowers electrical and mechanical stresses of components during ground fault events (Michael D. Seal, P.E., GE Senior Specification Engineer, 2008).

 In the event of a ground fault, current from the faulted machine flows through its ground connection through the ground resistor and into the neutral point of the transformer.
 In place of a breaker trip or a fuse blown, ground fault protection is provided by a residual current device (RCD).

 RCDs are installed to monitor ground currents and disconnect power when a threshold of current is reached thus the RCD covers a critical fault blind spot to systems that solely employ breakers and fuses for fault protection.
-While the RCDs installed in machinery have improved safety, its application paired with Variable Frequency Drives (VFDs) has led to increasing nuisance tripping and system down time.
+While the RCDs installed in machinery have improved safety, its application paired with Variable Frequency Drives (VFDs) has led to increasing nuisance tripping and system downtime.
 This article is intended to aid the engineer when dealing with applications that involve RCDs, high resistance grounded systems and VFDs.